tudorelu/energy_storage_rights/README.md

 #### Being able to visualize layer data
 A kind of renewable energy will be shown on our map, including solar, wind and hydro energy, which will be displayed on different layers, at least for sample size scale.
 ### Second deliverable (MVP)
+#### Improved functionality of the map engine
+Able to change the basemap base on user preference.
+Better visualize the data (use transparency and different ways of visualization such as discrete or category)
+#### Increased speed of switching between different data layer
+The speed of switching between different data layer is slow in deliverable one, it is resonable and neccessary to improve the performance of the website.
-#### Other relevant data is sourced
+#### Relevant data is sourced
-Solar energy: cloud amount and sunrise time, sunset time Wind energy: wind direction, wind gust
-Water energy: The depth of lake, precipitation
+Solar energy: Global horizontal irradiation, Optimum tilt to maximize yearly yield, Photovoltaic power potential Wind energy: Wind direction, Wind power density at different height Water energy: The depth of lake, occurence of water, potential sites for pumped hydro
 #### Energy grid data is implemented
 Display energy grid on map and their distances between each other.
+The visualization should tell the distance from energy grid line ( electricity transmission line) to the point of interest.
+This can be use to future calculation of the cost that required to implement various renewable technologies.
 #### Calculate the user selected area
-The selected area can be in polygon or rectangle.
-Once our user select the area they want to learn about, our application should be able to output the estimated electricity generation and its return for each renewable energy annually.
+The user will be able to selecte area that they are interest to develop renewable technologies.
+The shape can be in polygon or rectangle.
+Our application should be able to measure the size of the area and output the estimated potential energy generation and its return for each renewable energy in details.
 #### Calculate the potential return of development
+This include calculate annual power output, annual profit, net profit, and return of investment.
+The calculation is basic calculation that should be further improved in later development.
 #### Calculate the estimated gross return of energy storage installation.
+As above.
 #### User-friendly interface to display essential information
+Refine the design on side bar to be more professional.
 ### Third deliverable
 #### Find the best combination of different technologies by calculation
 We will find the combinations of three kinds renewable energy including solar, wind and hydro energy.